RedcentricCyber/pandoc-filters/README.md

 It requires pandoc to be called with the [listings](https://pandoc.org/MANUAL.html#option--listings[) option.

 It also requires listings to be set with escapeinside specified in lstset.
-The below is will be in the latex template used by pandoc.
+The below should be in the latex template used by pandoc.

 ```
 \lstset{